wangqinNick/tp/docs/team/wangqinNick.md

 * **Code contributed**: [RepoSense Link](https://nus-cs2113-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=wangqinNick)
 * **Code contributed For Individual Team Project**: The Graphical User Interface branch.
 [GUI Branch link](https://github.com/wangqinNick/tp/tree/branch-iptp)

-#### Features implemented
-* **For Individual Team Project**:
-* Built the entire `data` package, excluding State and StateManager.
-    * Built the user-based data classes such as `Lesson`, `Module`, `Task`, and their respective "Managers".
-Also, maintained and made tests for them to ensure reliability.
-    * Created a modular system where each atomic data item (like `Lesson`, `Task`, etc.) are stored in progressively larger "Managers" (`LessonManager`, etc.) which can be held in even larger "Managers" (i.e. `TimeTableManager` > `TimeTable` > `LessonManager` > `Lesson`).
-* Built the entire `storage` package that allows ra.VI to save and load.
-Integrated `InputOutputManager` into the main codebase for seamless saving and loading when ra.VI starts/exits.
-    * Created a granular and robust system for saving and loading, with multiple fallbacks and comprehensive error handling.
-    * Maintained the package, and was in charge of fixing all bugs for saving and loading.
-    * Was not the one who first implemented FastJSON usage, but took over its implementation and maintenance.
-Also, did not write the HTTP functions that call the NUSMods API.
-* Implemented the logging feature, which improved our ability to debug ra.VI during the development process.

 #### Contributions to documentation
 #### Contributions to the DG